Hyle-org/devhub-hyle/docs/concepts/proof-composition.md

 ## The solution: proof composition

-Hylé introduces **native proof composition**, allowing proofs to interact while remaining independent.
+Hyli introduces **native proof composition**, allowing proofs to interact while remaining independent.
 Each proof can use the most suitable language and proving scheme, all within a single transaction.

 You benefit from composition when your transaction: